Israel warns more than 1 million people to evacuate northern Gaza

 Within hours of the order, Israel faced opposition, both from Hamas and on the international stage.
 "The United Nations considers it impossible for such a movement to take place without devastating humanitarian consequences," the U.N. said.

-"Ordering a million people in Gaza to evacuate, when there's no safe place to go, is not an effective warning." said Clive Baldwin, senior legal adviser at Human Rights Watch.
-"The roads are rubble, fuel is scarce, and the main hospital is in the evacuation zone.
+Human Rights Watch said the roads are rubble, fuel is scarce, and the main hospital is in the evacuation zone, making it difficult for people to leave and head south.

-"This order does not alter Israel's obligations in military operations to never target civilians and take all the measures it can to minimize harm to them," Baldwin's statement continues.
-"World leaders should speak up now before it is too late."

-Added Jan Egeland, secretary general of the Norwegian Refugee Council: "The Israeli military demand that 1.2 million civilians in northern Gaza relocate to its south within 24 hours, absent of any guarantees of safety or return, would amount to the war crime of forcible transfer.
-It must be reversed."
+Jan Egeland, secretary general of the Norwegian Refugee Council, said the Israeli military demanding that over 1 million civilians in northern Gaza relocate to its south, "absent of any guarantees of safety or return, would amount to the war crime of forcible transfer."

 Meanwhile, the Hamas leadership called on Palestinians to ignore the Israeli order.
 "We say to the citizens of northern Gaza and Gaza City, remain steadfast in your homes," said Hamas interior ministry spokesman Iyad Al-Bozom, because Israel's goal, he said was to "displace us once again from our land ..."